frostyfloorz/bare-metal-vehicle-controller-avr/README.md

 --Side note
 This project taught me so much about C ,GPIOs ,Timers , interrupts, bit manipulation etc. It was my first project on embedded systems and it had a ton of ups and downs.
-But im so happy to say I completed it.
-Thank you for checking out my project and I hope you keep your eyes out for future projects as I love programming so i will always be working on somthing.
+But i'm so happy to say I completed it.
+Programming hardware & software was very rewarding.
+Thank you for checking out my project and I hope you keep your eyes out for future projects as I love programming so i will always be working on something.
 ---